Üsküdar: Etymology

+Administration

+From 2004 to 2024, Üsküdar was governed by the Justice and Development Party (AKP) and was seen as one of the party's strongholds in Istanbul.
+This changed in the 2024 local elections, when Sinem Dedetaş of the Republican People's Party (CHP) won the mayoralty, ending two decades of AKP rule in the district.

+In July 2026, Dedetaş and several municipal officials were detained as part of an investigation into alleged irregularities in building and occupancy permits, part of a wider crackdown on opposition run municipalities.
+The CHP called the charges politically motivated; the government maintained that the judiciary was acting independently.

 History

 Chrysopolis

 Üsküdar was founded in the 7th century BC by ancient Greek colonists from Megara a few decades before Byzantium was founded on the opposite shore.
 It was originally called Chrysopolis (Χρυσόπολις, 'Golden City').
 According to an ancient Greek geographer, the city received the name Chrysopolis because the Persian empire had a gold depository there or because it was associated with Agamemnon and Chryseis' son, Chryses.
 On the other hand, according to an 18th-century writer, it received the name because of the excellence of its harbor.

+Cypresses and road leading to the cemetery, Scutari, Constantinople, Turkey. between 1890 - 1900.

+Mosque and street, Scutari, Constantinople, Turkey, [between ca. 1890 and ca. 1900].

 The city was used as a harbor and shipyard and was an important staging post in the wars between the Greeks and Persians.
 In 410 BC Chrysopolis was taken by the Athenian general Alcibiades, and the Athenians used it thenceforth to charge a toll on ships coming from and going to the Black Sea.
 Long overshadowed by its neighbor Chalcedon during the Hellenistic and Roman period, it maintained its identity and increased its prosperity until it surpassed Chalcedon.
 Due to its less favorable location with respect to the currents of the Bosporus, however, it never surpassed Byzantium.

 In AD 324, the final battle between Constantine I, Emperor of the West, and Licinius, Emperor of the East, in which Constantine defeated Licinius, took place at Chrysopolis.
 When Constantine made Byzantium his capital, Chrysopolis, together with Chalcedon, became suburbs.
 Chrysopolis remained important throughout the Byzantine period because all trade routes to Asia started there, and all Byzantine army units headed to Asia mustered there.

 During the brief usurpation of the Armenian general Artabasdos, his eldest son, Niketas, was defeated with his forces at Chrysopolis by the army of Constantine V, before Artabasdos was finally deposed by the legitimate emperor Constantine and blinded.
 For this reason, and because of its location across from Constantinople, it was a natural target for anyone aiming at the capital.
 Also, in the 8th century AD it was taken by a small band of Arabs, who caused considerable destruction and panic in Constantinople, before withdrawing.
 In 988, a rebellion that nearly toppled Basil II began in Chrysopolis, before he was able to crush with the aid of Russian mercenaries.